marcosousapoza/PyAdaBoost/README.md

 # AdaPy
-AdaPy is a Python package providing an efficient and user-friendly implementation of the AdaBoost algorithm, designed for both educational purposes and practical applications in machine learning.
+AdaPy is a Python package providing a user-friendly implementation of the AdaBoost algorithm, designed for educational purposes.
+The algorithm is built on the concept of exponential loss as it was first introduced by Yoav Freund and Robert Schapire in 1995 [1](https://doi.org/10.1007%2F3-540-59119-2_166).

 ## Features
-- Implementation of the AdaBoost algorithm with a focus on clarity and efficiency.
+- Implementation of the AdaBoost algorithm with a focus on clarity.
 - Includes a basic Decision Stump weak learner, with the flexibility to integrate other weak learners.
 - Easy-to-use interface for training AdaBoost models and making predictions.

 ## Installation
 To install `adapy`, simply run: